 Jerk Drives:

 Stand up with the bar on the front of the shoulders.
 You should have a jerk-width grip on the bar, with the elbows high.
 Stand tall, feet hip-width apart, chest out, and shoulders back.
 From here, quickly push the hips back into a quarter squat.
 Without pausing at the bottom of the squat, rapidly reverse directions forcing the barbell off the shoulders.
 As the bar comes back down, go back into a quarter squat to absorb the bar as it reaches the shoulders.
 Repeat.
+Note that this exercise is not concerned with getting the weight overhead, the idea is to train the drive motor pattern.
+The bar will move off the shoulders and should reach eye level before being lowered.

 Push Jerk: